MPU-Research/QDMAES-IME/README.md

 * Support for arbitrary size matrix multiplication routines
 * Supports grouping matrix multiplication routines
 * Allows for quick prototyping
+* Allows the study of potential new performance metrics
 * Potential future integration with QEMU